Outer-Wilds-New-Horizons/new-horizons/README.md

 }
 ```

 Remember that if you destroy Timber Hearth you better put a [Spawn](#spawn) module on another planet.
 If you want to entirely replace the solar system you can restroy everything, including the sun.
-You can use the prefabs from my [Real Solar System](https://github.com/xen-42/outer-wilds-real-solar-system) addon, in the `planets/0 - original planets` folder.
 Also, deleting a planet destroys anything orbiting it, so if you want to replace the solar system you can just destroy the sun.
+If you're making a brand new star system, you don't have to worry about deleting any existing planets; they won't be there.

 ### How to update existing planets